jamesyoung-15/aws-terraform-oidc/README.md

-# aws-terraform-oidc
+# AWS OIDC setup for Github Actions

-AWS OIDC setup for Github action runners to access AWS services
+Using Terraform to setup my AWS OIDC setup for Github actions runners to access AWS services.